devnich/python-programming/README.md

     print("First 5 items, but shorter:", pressure[:5])
     ```

-3.  ...and you can omit the end position if you\'re going to the end
+3.  ...and you *must* omit the end position if you\'re going to the end
+    (otherwise it\'s up to, but not including, the end!)

     ``` python
     # This is useful if you don't know how long the list is